NC Farmworker Health Program

 About Farmworkers

-The farmworker community is diverse, made up of various cultures, ethnic groups, gender, and ages, who have in common “agriculture” as their occupation.
-They work long hours, sometimes under adverse weather conditions, to prepare, cultivate, and till the soil, plant and harvest crops, and process crops for market or storage.
+The farmworker community is diverse, made up of various cultures, ethnic groups, genders and ages.
+They work long hours, sometimes under adverse weather conditions, to prepare, cultivate and till the soil, plant and harvest crops, and process crops for market or storage.

 Migrant and H-2A Workers

-Some farmworkers come with and work for a crew leader, an individual who works independently to recruit workers from other countries or states to work as farm labor.
-These individuals often serve as a middleman between the farmworker and the farmer, providing transportation, labor, housing, and other services for a fee.
+Some farmworkers come with and work for a crew leader—an individual who works independently to recruit workers from other countries or states to work as farm laborers.
+These individuals often serve as a middleman between the farmworker and the farmer, providing transportation, labor, housing and other services for a fee.
 Crew leaders must have a license to employ farmworkers.

 To learn more about the H-2A Agricultural Visa Program visit the US Department of Agriculture.